JeanExtreme002/FlightRadarAPI/README.md

 # FlightRadarAPI
-API for [Flight Radar 24](https://www.flightradar24.com/) written in Python 3.
+Unofficial API for [Flight Radar 24](https://www.flightradar24.com/) written in Python 3.

 If you want to use the data collected using this API commercially, you need to subscribe to the [Business plan](https://www.flightradar24.com/premium/).</br>
 See more information at: https://www.flightradar24.com/terms-and-conditions